 Paro Airport View

-Paro sightseeing requires one day.
-Tiger nest if you intend to complete that again requires one day.
-Once you are done with Tiger Nest your legs are not gonna move anywhere else.
-So plan it to do at the end of the trip.
+Paro sightseeing requires one whole day.
+Tiger nest; if you intend to complete that, it again requires one day.
+Once you are done with Tiger Nest, your legs are not going to move anywhere else.
+So it is better to plan it for the end of the trip.